anuragmmer/pomodoro/README.md

 7. When a focus period ends hear a notification
 8. When a break period ends hear a notification
 9. After completing all loops the setup screen will reappear
+10. Swipe up to view your stats and swipe down to hide it.

 ## Technical Details